Skip to main content

 Skill Website Skill Safety Auditor

-Most digital tools you install come with a paper trail: a license agreement, a review process, some chain of accountability.
+Most digital tools come with a paper trail: a license agreement, a review process, some chain of accountability.
 Claude Code skills have none of that.
 They're markdown files, and if you are not careful, they can declare shell access, read your environment variables, and send data off-device before you've opened a single line.

 How Skill Safety Auditor Works